 If possible, try moving your images to the internal flash (by changing the ExtFlashSection directive in your linker script).
 You will probably only be able to fit a very limited amount of images in the internal flash.

 Alternatively, again try replacing your real images with solid color dummies and use a debugger to examine the contents of the external flash at runtime.
 The map file will tell you the address of each image in the external flash.

 This most often relates to the timing parameters being set to be too fast when configuring the external memory controller.
 It may be either the external flash (causing incorrect reads of pixels) or the SDRAM configuration (causing incorrect reads or writes).

-If this is the cause, the frame buffer contents will most often be incorrect.
-The external flash contents may or may be correct when reading from debugger.
+If this is the cause, the frame buffer contents will most often be incorrect, but especially when the cpu is busy.
+The external flash contents may or may not be correct when reading from debugger.

 Try modifying the timing values of the external memory controller to more relaxed values.

 Are the pixel errors only occurring during times when the frame buffer is being drawn (screen contents are changing), so that once the drawing completes, the display looks stable without errors?
 This would point to pixel clock being the problem.
 If the pixel errors are more or less constant, it is most likely due to the flash loader or pixel clock.
 Follow the description in the relevant sections above to determine which is the problem.